 Hiking in Croatia has so much to offer outdoor enthusiasts and nature lovers!
 Whether you love mountain hikes, coastline trails, forest paths or stunning waterfall hikes, Croatia has it all!

 There is an abundance of hiking trails in this European country and its absolute paradise for outdoor enthusiasts.
-Here we have listed some of the best and most popular hikes in Croatia.

 1. Vojak Peak Hike